Stretch Banding vs Shrink Wrapping in Pharma Packaging

 What Is Shrink Wrapping?

-Shrink wrapping involves enclosing products in shrink film and applying heat (via tunnels) to shrink the film around the package.
-It creates a tight, transparent seal, often used for display multipacks or logistical bundling.
+Shrink wrapping is another popular packaging method.
+It involves enclosing products in shrink film.
+Then, heat is applied via tunnels to shrink the film around the package.
+This method creates a tight, transparent seal.
+It is often used for display multipacks or logistical bundling.

 Multipack formats of over-the-counter medications